Despite risks, Trump says he's taking hydroxychloroquine to protect against coronavirus

 The drug is also prescribed for some lupus and arthritis patients.

-"I started taking it, because I think it's good," Trump said.
-"I've heard a lot of good stories."

-The White House physician, Dr. Sean Conley, said in a statement released through the press office that, after "numerous discussions" with Trump about the evidence for and against using hydroxychloroquine, "we concluded the potential benefit from treatment outweighed the relative risks."
+That physician, Dr. Sean Conley, said in a statement that, after "numerous discussions" with Trump, "we concluded the potential benefit from treatment outweighed the relative risks."

-The Food and Drug Administration warned health professionals last month that the drug should not be used to treat COVID-19 outside of hospital or research settings, due to sometimes fatal side effects.
-Regulators issued the alert for the drug, in part, based on increased reports of dangerous side effects made to U.S. poison control centers.
+The Food and Drug Administration warned health professionals last month that the drug should not be used to treat COVID-19 outside of hospital or research settings due to sometimes fatal side effects.
+Regulators issued the alert, in part, based on increased reports of dangerous side effects called in to U.S. poison control centers.

 Calls to centers involving hydroxychloroquine increased last month to 96, compared with 49 in April 2019, according to data from the American Association of Poison Control Centers provided to the AP.
 It was the second month of elevated reports involving the drug, following 79 calls in March.
 The problems reported included abnormal heart rhythms, seizures, nausea and vomiting.